 Marshal Major III – Small, stylish over the ear headphones

 Marshal Major is an iconic brand in the music industry.
-These headphones are not too big and are quite stylish.
+These headphones are a little small and are very stylish overall.
 They provide excellent sound and last for 5+ hours on a full charge.

 - Excellent audio.
 You can use them for class, music or movies.